iandavis0527/PsychoJSGenerator/readme.md

 # Project Overview

-The newly created project will have several template and complete files provided for you, in the following structure:
+The newly created project will have several template files and complete files provided for you, in the following structure:

 ```
 project